2023's Horizons Festival celebrated #WeAreAllManchester

-The Horizons Festival is back at HOME on Friday 16 and Saturday 17 June.
+The Horizons Festival was back at HOME during the weekend of Friday 16 and Saturday 17 June 2023.

-Horizons celebrates the enduring power of creativity and the incredible international artists who have made Manchester their home.
+The annual Horizons festival, delivered in partnership with HOME, celebrates the enduring power of creativity and the incredible international artists who have made Manchester their home.

 “We can choose to see refugees and asylum seekers as people who make our country and society richer and more beautiful through culture, creativity and innovation.”